 Although the parties did not get exactly what they wanted when they arrived, i.e. I am not in the wrong, so I want more, should have more, they achieved an agreement which they could both realistically live with.
 Their agreement was then drawn up and finalised between their solicitors at a later date giving them a legally binding agreement, neither of which attended the mediation to save the parties costs.

-- The mediation cost each party £500.00 each compared to the thousands they had already spent on legal fees and the thousands they would have had to spend had they continued with Court action.
+- The mediation only cost each party a fraction, compared to the thousands they had already spent on legal fees, and the thousands they would have had to spend, had they continued with Court action.